 “When a slave of Allah suffers from illness or sets on a journey,

 he is credited with the equal of whatever good works he used to do

 For example, if you don’t do your Sunnah prayers because you’re travelling or have fallen ill, Allah s.w.t. will STILL record your good deed of doing the Sunnah prayers because Allah knows that had you been at home or healthy, you would perform those prayers.
 Subhanallah, look at the Mercy of Allah s.w.t. to those who are consistent with their good deeds!
 Allah s.w.t. says:

-This gives us an imagery of a garden on a high ground that is being hit by a heavy downpour.
+This gives us an imagery of a garden on a high ground that is being rained upon by a heavy, steady downpour.
 So it yields its fruits and doubles the harvest.
 But even if the garden doesn’t hit by heavy rain, its drizzle is already sufficient.
 What it implies is that, those who are consistent in their ibadah will still yield khayr even if they fall sick or on a journey.
 Their garden continues to grow.
 Such is the case regarding the believers’ good deeds, they never become barren.
 Allah accepts the believer’s righteous deeds and increases them if He wills.